byronwasti/byronwasti.github.io/src/main.md

 <div>
 ## Passion
-Passion is something that I have.
-I am passionate about doing things right, and doing things well.
-I am passionate about Open Source technology and the Unix work flow.
-I am passionate.
+There are many passions I have in life, from playing Ultimate Frisbee to embedded system development on a Formula Electric Racecar.
+However, above all else, I am passionate about doing things efficiently and cleanly.
 </div>

 <div>
 ## Work Philosophy
-I prefer to work smart rather than to work hard.
-I tend to script anything that I need to do more than once.
-I work really hard learning and figuring out the easiest ways to do something.
+My philosophy is very simple: I work smart rather than hard.
+I tend to spend longer thinking about *how* to implement a solution than actually implementing it so that the end result is as clean as possible.
 </div>

 <div>
 ## Do-Learn
 Olin College of Engineering is built on the idea that the best way to learn engineering is to just do it.
+I agree 100% with this idea and I am never afraid of a challenge.
+I am always willing to learn, and am constantly challenging myself.
 </div>

 </div>

 # Experience {.group-section}
 ## Onshape Feature Script Intern {.project}
+Responsibilities included implementing various built-in functions for the Feature Script language, and designing and implementing a better autocomplete algorithm.
+Challenges included optimizations, geometric and text-based algorithm development, as well as working with a large code-base.

+## Audience Multisensory Algorithms Intern {.project}
+Responsibilities included building Machine Learning classifiers, developing back end for ML pipeline, developing tools for automating data post-processing and interfacing wirelessly with Android devices using TCP sockets.

 ## Olin Electric Motorsports {.project}
-This is going to be overlayed

-## Audience Multisensory Algorithms Intern {.project}
-This is going to be overlayed
+Member of a 25 person electric vehicle club, designing Formula Electric racecars for the Lincoln, Nebraska SAE competition.
+A member of the leadership team with responsibilities including teaching new members about electrical and embedded software systems, as well as being the chief software architect for the car.

 # Projects {.group-section}